adobe/aio-cli-plugin-cloudmanager/README.md

   IPALLOWLISTID  the id of the allowlist to update

 OPTIONS
-  -c, --cidr=cidr              (required) a CIDR block -j, --json                   output in json format -p, --programId=programId    the programId. if not specified, defaults to 'cloudmanager_programid' config value -r, --passphrase=passphrase  the passphrase for the private key -y, --yaml                   output in yaml format
+  -c, --cidr=cidr                  (required) a CIDR block -j, --json                       output in json format -p, --programId=programId        the programId. if not specified, defaults to 'cloudmanager_programid' config value -y, --yaml                       output in yaml format --imsContextName=imsContextName  the alternate IMS context name to use instead of aio-cli-plugin-cloudmanager
 ```

 _See code: [src/commands/cloudmanager/ip-allowlist/update.js](https://github.com/adobe/aio-cli-plugin-cloudmanager/blob/0.19.0/src/commands/cloudmanager/ip-allowlist/update.js)_